syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-By using ajaxSettings property, you can customize the ajax configurations.
-Normally you can customize the following option in ajax handling data, url, type, async, contentType, dataType and success.
+By using ajaxSettings property, you can customize the Ajax configurations.
+Normally you can customize the following option in Ajax handling data, url, type, async, contentType, dataType and success.
 For upload, download and getImage API, you can only customize url.